 Readme_ReportSearch in Office Sample Application

-This sample demonstrates how to integrate SQL Server Reporting Services into Microsoft Office 2003 or later using the Research Task pane.
+This sample demonstrates how to integrate SQL Server Reporting Services into Microsoft Office 2003 using the Research Task pane.
 You can search and browse report server database items without leaving Office 2003.

 The Research Task pane in Office 2003 allows developers to create their own research services.
 For example, if you have Reporting Services reports stored on a report server and you want to provide those reports to your internal users, you can develop a service

 using the Research Task pane that functions within Office applications, allowing your Office users to easily access reports while working on Office documents.

 The ReportSearch sample shows how a Reporting Services report server database items can be exposed directly within an Office 2003 Research Task pane.
 The user can browse folders and reports and search for reports while using most Office 2003 applications.

 For instance, while writing an e-mail, a user can browse to a relevant Reporting Services report in Report Manager.
 The application is based on a real-world scenario and it demonstrates how to extend the reach of your reports.